Calculus AB, New Teachers (for teachers who have never taught AP or have 1-3 years AP experience)

 The AP Psychology course for the Wake Forest Summer Institute will include a comprehensive review of course content.
 The first three days of the workshop will include an overview of the important terms and concepts of the course as will as an integration of activities and assignments that supplement the course content.
 One day will be devoted to helping teachers to prepare students for the AP Exam with an emphasis on helping them with the Free-Response section of the Exam.
 The last day of the institute will focus on planning and scheduling to help participants to develop a pacing guide.
 During the week, there will also be a two hour lab during which participants will be able to visit websites that complement the course as well as to review labs that students can do to assist them in their learning of the course content.

-Spanish Language and Culture, Combined Teachers
+Spanish Language and Culture, Combined Teachers (for New AP and Experienced AP teachers)

-United States History, Combined Teachers
+United States History, Combined Teachers (for New AP and Experienced AP teachers)

 Thomas F Sleete, Thomas Jefferson High School for Science & Technology